verbb/snipcart/readme.md

 - Control panel section for sales stats and browsing orders, customers, subscriptions, and abandoned carts without leaving Craft CMS.
 - Create discounts and issue refunds from the Craft CMS control panel.
 - Live shipping rates and tax calculation at checkout with Snipcart's various shipping and tax providers.
+- Included ShipStation integration for fetching shipping rates and forwarding completed Snipcart orders for processing.

 If Commerce Pro is too complex for your project and Commerce Lite is bit too limiting, Snipcart will be a great fit.